ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 ---

-## How Do We Worship?

-We’ve seen it — the New Testament gives us a glimpse of our eternal destiny: heaven itself is filled with unceasing worship.

-But the question becomes: **How do we worship here and now?**
+## What does True Biblical Worship not look like?

-We know what true worship looks like in glory, but do we also have examples of worship that is *not* true — so that we don’t fall into the same trap of offering “strange fire” to the Lord?
+We've just seen what **True Biblical Worship looks like in glory**, but do we also have examples of worship that is *not* true — so that we don’t fall into the same trap of offering “strange fire” to the Lord?

 The Old Testament gives us a sobering warning about the danger of worshiping on our own terms: